edager/platelib/README.md

 The main functionality of `platelib` is the `read_plate` function that allows for reading in platereader data from kinetic experiments into a common framework namely into the `Plate_data` class.
+The following examples assumes for simplicity that `platelib` has been imported using:

+    from platelib import *

 If an equal number of replicates per sample were prepared this can be specified (default is `3`):